Eleanor Maccoby: Honors

-Throughout her career, Maccoby was recognized for her work in psychology.
-She was elected president of Division 7 of the American Psychological Association from 1971 to 1972.
-From 1973 to 1976, she was the first woman to ever serve as chair of the Psychology Department at Stanford.
+Maccoby received several awards for her contributions to developmental psychology.
+She was elected president of the Western Psychological Association, president of Division 7 (Developmental Psychology) of the American Psychological Association from 1971 to 1972, and president of the Society for Research in Child Development from 1981 to 1983.
+From 1973 to 1976, she served as chair of the Psychology Department at Stanford, the first woman to do so.